FAQ | KCET

 7. How old is the TV?
 Older sets can experience tuner problems that can cause single channel problems.
 With new TVs, this is probably not the case.
 If you have a recent model set, you can rule out the TV.

-I would like to use a clip from a program that KCET produced.
+I would like to use a clip from a program that KCET, Link TV, or PBS SoCal produced.
 Who should I contact?

-Please email your request to Permissions@kcet.org or send a fax to (747) 201-5870 stating: the KCET program and episode title, a brief description of your project, how you would like to use the clip (including approximate clip length) and the usage rights desired.
+To submit your request you may download and email your completed form to Permissions@pmgsocal.org or send a fax to (747) 201-5870.
 We will respond to you within one (1) week of receiving your request.

-Are DVDs available for purchase for all KCET-produced programs?
+Are DVDs available for purchase for all KCET or PBS-produced programs?
 If so, how can I get a copy?

 How can I get a DVD of a program that KCET produced many years ago?

-If the program is not currently available for sale, unfortunately KCET is not able to provide copies on an individual basis.
+If the program is not currently available as a thank-you gift, unfortunately KCET is not able to provide copies on an individual basis.
 However, many "out of print" titles are available at local libraries (including college and university libraries) whose catalogs can be searched online.
-There are also online resellers such as ebay.com and amazon.com which frequently list titles of out-of-print KCET tapes and DVDs available for purchase.

 What is KCET's policy as it pertains to using your program footage for educational purposes?